Showing posts with label blogging. Show all posts

 Why Read Translated Works?

-This was a question sent to me a few months back.
-I never had the chance to answer this earlier, mainly because I feel I have no substantial answer, to begin with.
-You see, I’m no expert on the subject, and anything I’ll say here is purely based on my opinion as a reader or a person who delights in reading good books.
-If it’s an expert’s opinion you’re after, then you’re on the wrong page.
-If you want to stick around, you have to take everything with a grain of salt.
+This was a question sent to me a few months ago, and I never got the chance to answer it earlier—mostly because I felt I didn’t have anything especially substantial to say.
+I’m no expert on the subject, and everything here comes simply from my experience as a reader who loves good books.
+So if you’re looking for scholarly insight, you may be on the wrong page.
+But if you’d like to stay, take everything here with a grain of salt.

 I learn.